 I promised to come back to Scotland, didn’t I?
 But, I’ll be honest, it wasn’t easy.
 My journey started in Munich on 12th June.
-If you would have been here on that day, you’d know that Munich had extreme weather conditions since 4pm.
+If you would’ve been here on that day, you would’ve known that Munich had extreme weather conditions since 4pm that day.
 My flight was supposed to departure at 9pm, but that unfortunately didn’t happen.
 I couldn’t believe it.
 I saw the black clouds creep up on Munich, the thunder rumbling in the distance, but I never expected the storm that it brought.
 You know how it looks when you fill the bucket with water and turn it around?
 That’s how it was.

-It started with the delay.
+My long journey started with the delay of the plane.
 One hour, two hours … I get a message that I’m still required to be there by the designated time … Panicking I call Alina to take me to the subway station.
 10 min walk would be impossible to make dry in that weather.
 Thank God she took me to the station and I was sitting relatively dry on the train.
-Three hour delay.
-I change trains.
-It’s still poring down.
-Four hour delay.

 “I’m supposed to be on a conference in 12 hours and my flight just got cancelled.”
 I go in shock and somehow call my mum.

 Next hours are more or less a blur.
 What I remember are literally just pieces:

 - a message that I could fly out next day in the evening

 - thinking that I don’t want to fly out next day evening because that would mean that I miss my first day of the conference

 - a message that all flights are full before Friday